 Is there still gold in those hills?

 Getting to that point takes a lot of work and knowledge of the laws, geology, history, and you have to be persistent.
-It is hard work even at a small scale.
-It can however lead you to fabulous finds.
-Many approach it at the casual level.
+It is hard work even on a small scale.
+It can, however, lead you to fabulous finds.
+Many approach it at a casual level.
 Join a prospecting club to get on “easy” ground and meet some other people who prospect for gold.
 That is just fine as well.
-It is a unique way to enjoy nature learn history and pass a Saturday afternoon.
+It is a unique way to enjoy nature learn the history and pass a Saturday afternoon.
 Almost every hardware and general store in the foothills or any gold producing area carry the basic pans and tools you need to go out and find your first gold.

 Marshall Gold Discovery State Park has beginner panning lessons.
 Sutter Center Market and a few local stores carry pans.
-Mother Lode Prospecting and Adventure Supply has beginner to advanced lessons.
-On site panning with nice gold even nuggets and field guide services.
-Gold prospecting equipment for sell and sluice boxes for sell and rent.
+On-site panning with nice gold even nuggets and field guide services.
+Gold prospecting equipment for sale and sluice boxes for sale and rent.
 As well as info about places to go find gold for those wanting to get into a very interesting and rewarding activity.
 There is also gold and pay dirt to take home or give as a gift.
-The gold panned and sold all comes from local miners.
+The gold panned and sold all come from local miners.

 So, yes there still is gold in those hills and many people are still getting it out.

 In Coloma today you can visit the site of Sutter’s Mill and view an operational replica of the Mill.
 Marshall Gold Discovery State Historic Park also features a museum, many original and restored buildings, and costumed volunteers.
 Adults and children alike enjoy panning for gold at several locations in the park.